MandyHole/football-quiz/README.md

 A user gets randomly asked 10 questions generated from a javascript object of 50 possibilities.

 ### Question Feedback
 Once a user submits their response to the question, they get immediate feedback saying whether their answer was correct or incorrect whilst also providing the question and the correct answer for clarity to promote the likelihood that they will retain this information in future attempts.
-They will see a gif of a professional footballer either scoring a great goal and/or looking happyp (if the answer is correct) or a gif of a professional missing an open goal and/or looking disappointed (if the answer is incorrect).
+They will see a gif of a professional footballer either scoring a great goal and/or looking happy (if the answer is correct) or a gif of a professional missing an open goal and/or looking disappointed (if the answer is incorrect).
 They are then prompted to go to the next question.

 ### End of Game Feedback
 Once the player has responded to ten questions, they are taken to a screen with an analysis of their performance and encouragement to play again.
 A 'play again' button resets the game so players can easily start again without manually refreshing the page.